Tomzkk/assignment-gis/documentation.md

 - spatial database (postgreSQL with postgis extension)

 # Frontend
-The frontend application is a single page web applciation and was written in Vue.js.
-It's main intent is to display car accidents on roads and near them, so I modified visibility of roads in the map style and changed their color.
+The frontend application is a single page web application and was written in Vue.js.
+It's main intent is to display car accidents on roads and near them, thus I modified visibility of roads in the map style and changed their color.
 To work with map I used [vue2leaflet](https://www.npmjs.com/package/@lulibrary/vue2-leaflet) library, which provides leaflet map components for Vue.js.
 Additionaly I use [Bootstrap-Vue](https://bootstrap-vue.js.org/) library for vue-friendly bootstrap components and [vue2-leaflet-heatmap](https://www.npmjs.com/package/vue2-leaflet-heatmap) library to display heatmaps.

 All relevant code is in folder *fe*/.
 Responsibilities of frontend code are:
 - side control panel allowing user to choose search distance and perform actions